 When will the Oculus Quest be released?

-There are a lot of great experiences launching with the Oculus Quest on launch day.
+There are a lot of great experiences on the Oculus Quest.
 Some highlights include:

 - Beat Saber.
 A smash hit across headsets, Beat Saber can be best described as DDR with lightsabers.
 Players slash blocks to the beat of songs, slashing to and fro with the music.
 While the Oculus Quest version does not allow people to transfer tracks, it is a great title to have in the library.